- New Papers

 name.
 Issue 245, aad1eed

-- Many doc updates including a tutorial for developing tools in a test-driven fashion and instructions for using the planemo appliance through Kitematic (with Kitematic screenshots from Eric Rasche).
+- Many doc updates including a tutorial for developing tools in a test-driven fashion and instructions for using the planemo appliance through Kitematic (with Kitematic screenshots from Helena Rasche).

 - If planemo cannot find a Galaxy root, it will now automatically fetch one (specifying